sematext/docs/docs/integration/ecs-logs.md

 ### 2. Set volumes
 To enable log collection you must bind the Docker Socket volume from the EC2 container instance to the Logagent container.

-- `/var/run/docker.sock:/var/run/docker.sock` - bind the Docker socket from the host to the Logagent container

 The `/var/run/docker.sock` path on the host must be bound to the `/var/run/docker.sock` path in the container.